Enter your starting value, ending value, and time period, then click Calculate to see your full return breakdown.

 Investors use rate of return to compare different assets side by side.
 A $5,000 profit on a $50,000 investment is a 10% return.
 The same $5,000 profit on a $20,000 investment is a 25% return — much better relative performance.

 Rate of return is useful for stocks, real estate, savings accounts, bonds, mutual funds, and any other asset where you put money in and expect it to grow over time.
+To measure the efficiency of a specific investment relative to its cost, use our return on investment calculator.

 Example: You invest $10,000.
 After 5 years it is worth $16,105.
 Simple ROI = 61.05%.
 CAGR = (16,105/10,000)^(1/5) − 1 = 10.0% per year.